ash47/OmegleMiddleMan/README.md

 ###Stopping your bot from connecting to itself###
  - Add `noMultiRP` as an interest, If the bot finds someone with this interest, it will auto disconenct and move on

+###Limited Search###
+ - By default, it will only try to build one omegle connection at a time.
+If you want to build as many connections as possible at a time, turn `limited searching` off at the top.

 ###Fix Searching###
  - It's possible your client may sit on `Creating a connection` forever, if this happens, just hit the `Fix Searching` button